-If the installation procedure fails for any of the patches, the following message is displayed:
+If the installation procedure fails for any of the patches, the system displays the following message:

 ''' Installation failed for one or more Solaris patches.
 Customers in the US should call the CMS Technical Services Organization at 1-800-242-2121 Customers outside the US should contact your Avaya representative or distributor.
 Patch installation completed: Fri Jan 18 13:28:19 MST 2002 '''